groupDevices · Household

 The natural follow-up: does everyone need their own subscription, or can the family share one?
 You share one.
 A single account is meant to run across multiple devices up to its connection limit — install the app on each person’s phone, tablet and laptop, sign them all in to the same login, and that is the whole setup.
 Mam, Dad and the kids on one subscription.

 How comfortable that feels depends on the cap.
 On a capped plan you share a fixed pool — fine for most families, but if everyone connects at once you can brush the limit and someone gets bumped.
-On an unlimited plan (Surfshark, IPVanish, PIA) there is nothing to juggle: add people and devices freely, nobody is knocked off.
+On an unlimited plan (IPVanish, PIA) there is nothing to juggle: add people and devices freely, nobody is knocked off.
 For a growing household that alone is a reason to lean unlimited.

 One honest point on the rules.
 Providers are happy with sharing across your own household — that is what these plans are for.
 Their terms generally ask only that you don’t resell access or hand the login to strangers outside your home.
 Family under your roof: grand, encouraged.
 Selling slots to half the estate: against the terms.
 For a normal family that never matters.